 Sales Tax on Groceries

-For example, many states don’t tax grocery items, since these products are considered a necessity.
+For example, many states don’t tax grocery items since these products are necessary.
 Other states tax these items but at a lower rate.
 For example, Illinois’ state-level sales tax rate for most products is 6.25%.
 But for grocery items, this rate is reduced to just 1%.

 In yet other states, a state might decide that an item is tax exempt, but still allow local areas to tax that item.

 For example, groceries are tax-exempt in Georgia, but they allow counties and cities to decide on their own sales tax on these items.
-So while groceries are considered non-taxable at the 4% Georgia state rate, counties are allowed to charge sales tax.
+So, while groceries are considered non-taxable at the 4% Georgia state rate, counties can charge sales tax.
 If you sell a grocery product to a customer in Cherokee County, Georgia, you would only charge the 2% county sales tax rate on that item.

 Sales Tax on Digital Goods